Layla Mattress Reviews

 In prior models of the Layla mattress, both sides of the bed were pretty soft.
 Now, however, we’ve found the Firm side to be, well, more firm.
 We put it at about a medium to medium-firm on our firmness scale, and the softer side to be about a medium-soft.
 Basically, you have a choice between a soft side and a slightly firm side.

 Given that Layla uses quite a bit of memory foam, naturally, it has a memory foam feel, on both sides, but more so on the soft side.
 We actually think it finds a nice balance between feeling like memory foam, but also appealing to people that don’t tend to love the material.
 Based on our own independent research about 90% of people are completely fine with (or really like) memory foam.

 Laying down on this bed feels like a soft and airy hug because you’ll sink into the material and it’ll cradle your body.
-Because it is a soft memory foam, you’re going to see slower response times than with, say a latex mattress.
-Despite the fact that you can tell this is a memory foam bed, there’s no deep, quicksand-like feel—it’s actually really comfortable and reminds us quite a bit of the Puffy mattress.
+Because it is a soft memory foam, you’re going to see slower response times than with, say, a latex mattress.
+Despite the fact that you can tell this is a memory foam bed, there’s no deep, quicksand-like feel—it’s actually really comfortable and reminds us of the older Puffy mattress (before they updated it).

-As you can see, it offers great pressure relief, but still responds back relatively quickly, at least on the Firm side.
+It offers great pressure relief, but still responds back relatively quickly, at least on the firm side.
 It’s not your typical memory foam mattress and for some people that might be a really good or bad thing.

 Since the Layla mattress was updated in January 2019, we’ve changed our stance with regard to back sleepers and stomach sleepers.
-We now hold that Layla is a suitable mattress for back and stomach sleepers, so long as you weigh under 225 lb and you don’t want a truly firm mattress.
-Remember, the Firm side is between a medium and medium-firm on the soft/firm scale.
+We now hold that Layla is a suitable mattress for back and stomach sleepers, so long as you weigh under 230 lb and you don’t want a truly firm mattress.
+Remember, the firm side is between a medium and medium-firm on the soft/firm scale.

 Having said all of that, if you’re really petite (i.e. under 150 lb), the bed will feel even firmer to you since softness/firmness is a relative measure that depends on your height-to-weight ratio.